 As previously noted, we began to implement an updated strategy, referred to as AEL 2.0, after having undertaken a thorough review of our business in 2020.
 During 2022, we continued to make significant progress in the execution of the AEL 2.0 strategy in all four key pillars: Go-to-Market, Investment Management, Capital Structure and Foundational Capabilities.
 See Item 1.
-Business - Strategy for more information on the AEL 2.0 strategy and progress made during 2022.
+Business Strategy in our Form 10-K filed on February 28, 2023 for more information on the AEL 2.0 strategy and progress made during 2022.